anaymaurya04/anaymaurya04/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Anay Maurya!<br><br>🎓 BCA 3rd Year Student at United University<br>🏠 From the historic city of Prayagraj
+I'm Anay Maurya!<br><br>🎓 BCA 3rd Year Student at United University<br>🏠 From the historic city of Prayagraj 🌱 Currently Learning: DSA in python and Data Science/ML.

 ## 🌐 Socials: